caneryalcin/Generator-Python/README.md

 Generator is a function that return an object(iterator) and it only return one value at a time.

-## Differences between Generator function and a Normal function

-    -Genetors use yield statement instead of return statement.
-    -Return statement terminates a function entirely
-     but yield statement only gives a value when a function calls.

 ## Generators in Python: